gyandeep12/mysql-backup-script/README.md

 ```

-`Warning: If your password has special charactors in it the use single quotes around it`
+`Warning: If your password has special characters in it the use single quotes around it`

 Then copy file code lines into file.